life423/drewclark.io-portfolio/README.md

 - `Dockerfile`: Production container configuration
 - `Dockerfile.dev`: Development container with hot reloading
 - `docker-compose.yml`: Service definitions for both dev and production

+## Continuous Integration and Deployment (CI/CD)

+This project uses GitHub Actions for continuous integration and deployment.

+### CI/CD Workflow

+The workflow automatically:
+1. Builds and tests the application
+2. Pushes Docker images to Docker Hub

+### Setup Instructions

+To set up CI/CD for this project:

+1. Push the code to a GitHub repository
+2. Configure the required secrets in your GitHub repository:
+   - `DOCKERHUB_USERNAME`: Your Docker Hub username
+   - `DOCKERHUB_TOKEN`: Docker Hub access token
+   - `OPENAI_API_KEY`: OpenAI API key

+For detailed setup instructions, see the [CI-CD-SETUP.md](./CI-CD-SETUP.md) file.

+### GitHub Actions Files

+- `.github/workflows/ci-cd.yml`: Main CI/CD workflow definition